Diff Checker

 How to Use the Diff Checker

-Paste your original text into the left field and your modified text into the right field.
-The diff is computed automatically and shown below, with green lines for additions and red lines for removals.
+Paste your original text into the left panel and your modified text into the right panel.
+The diff is computed automatically as you type — there is no submit button to click.
+Changed lines appear instantly below both panels, with green lines for additions and red lines for removals.
+Unchanged lines are shown without highlighting so you can scan the context around each change.

 What is a Diff?